seahax/workshop/packages/rev/README.md

 ## Committing

-This tool tries to determine the bump type based on conventional(-ish) commit subjects (first message lines).
+This tool tries to determine the bump type based on conventional(-ish) commit subjects (ie. the first line of each commit message).
 It does not strictly follow the conventional commits spec.

 A commit subject that starts with `<type>!:` (where `<type>` is any string without whitespace), is considered a major change.